 Looked at many bike helmets but can’t find the right one?

-Afterall, there are some differences between women and unisex bike helmets.
-Things such as sizing, fit, designs and room for your ponytails (sometimes this is called hairport).
+After all, there are some differences between women and unisex bike helmets.
+Things such as sizing, fit, designs, and room for our ponytail (sometimes this is called hairport).

-You’ve probably noticed that the selection of women specific bike helmets are limited, but that doesn’t mean there aren’t any good ones out there.
+You’ve probably noticed that selecting women-specific bike helmets is limited, but that doesn’t mean there aren’t any good ones out there.
 We’ll take a look at what’s available today in the later sections of this page.